ska-sa/katgpucbf/doc/xbgpu.theory.rst

 multiple input heaps are received.

-A heap from a single F-Engine consists of a set number of samples specified by the `--samples-per-channel` flag.
+A heap from a single F-Engine consists of a set number of samples specified by the :option:`!--samples-per-channel` flag.
 Each of these time samples is part of a different spectrum.
-Meaning that the timestamp difference per sample is equal to the `--channels-total` multiplied by 2 (multiple for two to account for the fact that we throw half the spectrum away due to the symmetric properties of the Fourier Transform).
+Meaning that the timestamp difference per sample is equal to the :option:`!--channels-total` multiplied by 2 (multiple for two to account for the fact that we throw half the spectrum away due to the symmetric properties of the Fourier Transform).
 The timestamp difference between consecutive two heaps from the same F-Engine is equal to: `--samples-per-channel * --channels-total * 2`.

 A batch of heaps is a collection of heaps from different F-Engines with the same timestamp.
 Correlation occurs on a batch of heaps at a time.
 The correlated data is then accumulated.
-An accumulation period is called an __accumulation__ and the data output from that accumulation is normally called a __dump__ - the terms are used interchangeably.
-The number of batches to accumulate in an accumulation is equal to the `--heap-accumulation-threshold` flag.
+An accumulation period is called an :dfn:`accumulation` and the data output from that accumulation is normally called a :dfn:`dump` - the terms are used interchangeably.
+The number of batches to accumulate in an accumulation is equal to the :option:`!--heap-accumulation-threshold` flag.
 The timestamp difference between succesive dumps is equal to:

   `timestamp_difference = --samples-per-channel * --channels-total * 2 * --heap-accumulation-threshold`